 Strategic Wood Integration

-Cold surfaces make uncomfortable seating.
+Cold surfaces create uncomfortable seating.
 Smart designs incorporate naturally weather-resistant woods like cedar, redwood, and ipe where people actually sit, adding organic warmth to hardscaped areas.
+The contrast between wood seating surfaces and stone or metal fire features creates visual depth that single-material designs simply cannot match.

-Proven Layout Strategies for Maximum Impact
+Proven Layout Strategies for Your Michigan Backyard

 Sunken Areas: Creating Intimate Spaces